AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ui-testing.md

 ### Environment Variables {#environment-variables}

-The following environment variables will be passed to your Docker image at run time, depending on your framework.
+The following environment variables are passed to your Docker image at run time, depending on your framework.

 |Variable|Examples|Description|Testing Framework|
 |---|---|---|---|